 - 20+ integrated calling features

-- Digital phone service has to be bundled with at least internet or TV and is not offered as a standalone service like traditional landline service
+- Digital phone service must be bundled with internet or TV.
+AT&T phone is not offered as a standalone service

 - Basic local and unlimited long distance plans available